12.08.2025 / visitraseborg

 If you are feeling thirsty, step into the charming Café Gamla Stan at Bastugatan.
 Enjoy tasty cakes and a cup of coffee under the apple trees in the garden or in the cozy 18th century cottage.
 If you happen to visit around Christmas, the café also hosts a Christmas cottage.

-From the café, we continue to Fisketorget, where the fishermen used to gather to sell their catch.
+From the café, we continue to Fisktorget, where the fishermen used to gather to sell their catch.
 You can walk along the pier that starts from the old market square and goes around Södra viken.
 Make a stop in the park and ring the bell of Helene Schjerbeck’s monument.

 From the park Skepparträdgården, you can see the tree tops of the over 35 metre high trees of the Forest Park Ramsholmen.
 In the shadows of the trees, it’s easy to relax while listening to the birdsong.
-After a walk, what’d be better than to have a little dip in the sea?
-But that we’ll have to leave to the next time you are visiting Ekenäs!
+The plant and animal life on Ramsholmen is so unique that you’re unlikely to find anything quite like it anywhere else in mainland Finland.
+On your way to Ramsholmen, you can also admire Villa Skeppet, the last private residence designed by Alvar Aalto.

-Now it’s time to return to the town square.
-If you have some time left, why not go round the boutiques on the oldest pedestrian street in Finland, Kungsgatan, or go back to Stallörsparken, where you can enjoy the view while tasting delicious food and refreshing drinks at the different restaurants and terraces?
+If you have some time left, check out the boutiques on the oldest pedestrian street in Finland, Kungsgatan.
+You can also go back to Stallörsparken and enjoy the view while tasting delicious food and refreshing drinks at a idyllic terrace!

 Map of the route